Preacher. Writer. leader. Activist. jesus follower. Chaplain. educator. peacemaker. Community builder.

 As a Mennonite and a queer person, I’m passionate about sticking up for people who have been hurt or excluded by the church.
 I dream of a day when everyone – regardless of race, gender identity, sexual orientation, ability, age, or class – is celebrated as a child of God.
 Until that day, I will work to build the kind of church that embodies the peace of Christ and the justice of God.

-I will graduate from Union Theological Seminary in May of 2019.
+I graduated from Union Theological Seminary in May of 2019.
+Now I am a Chaplain at Penn Medicine Lancaster General Hospital.